OpenSourcingLaw/ai.law/01-Introduction.md

   * Specifically, how does this affect messaging to consumers about the performance or reliability of AI-driven products or features?;
   * Generally, how do data scientists communicate with decision makers on the choices they are making when they are choosinf thresholds to reduce probabilistic outcomes to decisions which have financial or legal effect?;
 - How do organisations maintain these increasingly interdependent and intricate end-to-end AI systems?; and
-- HOw to regulators review the same?
+- How to regulators review the same?

 ## 1.4 Areas of focus
 Areas on prime concern serving as hotspots of legal focus relate to the use of technologies that do not model broad or abstract phenomena such as the climate, the economy or resources, but model varied entities—usually people, groups or firms.
 In particular, the concerns can be structured into groupings analgous to the development and use of AI technolgies themselves.